UMAprotocol/UMIPs/UMIPs/umip-50.md

 **3. Quote currency** - USD

-**4. Intended Collateral Currency** - USD
+**4. Intended Collateral Currency** - USDT

 - Does the value of this collateral currency match the standalone value of the listed quote currency?

     - Yes

 - Is your collateral currency already approved to be used by UMA financial contracts?
-If no, submit a UMIP to have the desired collateral currency approved for use.

     - Yes.
 Per UMIP 18